 Gouldner can certainly be regarded as an example of the personal sociology he espouses, even more, perhaps, as an exemplar as well.
 It is not these facets of his work that I wish to emphasize, however.
-From 1962 until 1975, between the publications of 'Anti-Minotaur: The Myth of a Value-Free Science' and 'Toward a New Objectivity', Gouldner's work on the specific issue of objectivism and objectivity spanned almost fifteen years.
-During this period, he wrote a third paper on the issue: 'The Sociologist as Partisan: Sociology and the Welfare State' (1968).
-These led to his momumental book, The Coming Crisis of Western Sociology (1970).
+From 1962 until 1975, between the publications of Anti-Minotaur: The Myth of a Value-Free Science and Toward a New Objectivity, Gouldner's work on the specific issue of objectivism and objectivity spanned almost fifteen years.
+During this period, he wrote a third paper on the issue: "The Sociologist as Partisan: Sociology and the Welfare State" in 1968.
+These led to his monumental book, The Coming Crisis of Western Sociology (1970).

 In this book, objectivism and objectivity are fundamental but by no means exclusive concerns.
 Objectivity is given systematic treatment as Gouldner himself moves towards a new objectivity.
 Sociology is being defined by the sociologist.
 His pursuit of knowledge of the social, which is always a personal achievement, is the goal.
-At the heart of that personal endeavor is the subtle knowledge of reflexivity.
-In these papers and others, together with his book on the coming crisis, Gouldner not only established himself as an example and an exemplar, but as a leader.
+At the heart of these papers and others, together with his book on the coming crisis, Gouldner not only established himself as an example and an exemplar, but as a leader.
 Several scholars have provided fine leads on the issue of objectivism, but only a few provide leadership.

 In Gouldner's pursuit of an understanding of meaning-making in American sociology as occasions for claims to knowledge and objectivity, he set himself the task of reconstructing the foundations of modern sociology.
-In turn, this led him to the roots of sociology in western philosophy.
-'Enter Plato' (1965) offered us Plato as the first social theorist.
-In 1976, the first volume of his trilogy, The Dialectic of Ideology, was published, followed by the second (1979), and last (1980).
-In the 'coming crisis', academic sociology especially was the focus of interest and his aim was demystification: the uncovery and recovery of knowledge as meaning-making.
-In his trilogy, Marxism is subject to the same demystifying treatment and aim, thus as he leads us from Plato to Parsons to Marx.
-Gouldner has been relentlessly in pursuit of the theorist behind the theory in order that he might uncover the structure, the grammar, the foundations of knowledge, objectivity and objectivism.
-This is how he reveals his leadership; a leadership that has carried forward not only the tradition of Weber's commitment to the understanding of western rationality, but the tradition of Marx's commitment to the transformation of western rationality.
-In true Gademerian fashion, Gouldner has indeed carried forth both traditions, not as a 'true' believer, but as a critical believer.
+In turn, this led him to the roots of sociology in Western philosophy.
+"Enter Plato" a paper written in 1965 offered us Plato as the first social theorist.
+In 1976, the first volume of his trilogy, The Dialectic of Ideology, was published, followed by the second (1979) and last (1980).
+In The Coming Crises, academic sociology especially was the focus of interest and his aim was demystification: the uncovering and subsequent recovery of knowledge as meaning-making.
+In his trilogy, Marxism is subject to the same de-mystifying treatment and aim, thus as he leads us from Plato to Parsons5 to Marx, Gouldner has been relentlessly in pursuit of the theorist behind the theory in order that he might uncover the structure, the grammar, the foundations of knowledge, objectivity and objectivism.

+This is how he reveals his leadership; a leadership that has carried forward not only the tradition of Weber's commitment to the understanding of Western rationality, but the tradition of Marx's commitment to the transformation of Western rationality.
+In true Gadamerian fashion, Gouldner has indeed carried forth both traditions, not as a true believer, but as a critical believer.
 The primary source of Gouldner's leadership is the Socratic tradition of the intellectual as critic and believer.
 One is critical because one believes, and one believes because one is critical.

 Socrates, Weber and Marx suggest the special way in which Gouldner is for objectivity and against objectivism.
-In focusing for the most part on the 'Minotaur' paper (1962), we can see Gouldner's initial formulation of his attack on objectivism in the name of objectivity.
+In focusing for the most part on the Minotaur paper, we can see Gouldner's initial formulation of his attack on objectivism in the name of objectivity.
 In this paper, his formulation consists of the thesis that the value-free imperative of objectivism entails much more than the objectification of the subject as known and knower.
 The point here is the insight that objectification entails abjectification.
 Neutralization (not only neutrality) is an imperative in this view.
 Objectivism demands that the natural scientist or social scientist is to be neutral and free of values, and therefore, neutralized and free of any desire or impulse to be critical.